 In the electoral college, it’s true that not every vote matters.
 A Democrat in California who gets stuck in traffic and doesn’t make it to the polls probably shouldn’t beat themselves up.
 The same can’t be said for a voter in Florida, Ohio or another swing state.

 If you follow U.S. federal elections and you don’t live in a swing state, you might find yourself grumbling that some voters get all the attention.
 If you don’t live in a swing state like Pennsylvania, Florida, Ohio, Michigan, Wisconsin, etc., you probably won’t see as many ads, have as many canvassers come to your door or get polled as frequently.
 The electoral college means that swing states – which aren’t necessarily the most representative of the country as a whole – get most of the attention.

-Remember 2000?
-When Al Gore won the popular vote but lost the electoral college and therefore the presidency?
-That was enough to turn some Americans off from the electoral college forever.
-If we eliminated the electoral college, that scenario would never be repeated.
+If the U.S. eliminates the electoral college, that scenario would never happen again.
 The potential for the electoral college to conflict with the result of the popular vote is one of the most commonly cited arguments against the electoral college.

 However, there’s always the possibility of “rogue” or “faithless” electors who could give a vote to a candidate who didn’t win the elector’s state.
 This also worries critics of the electoral college.